Grade 12 or equivalent with credits at or above the general level

 Criminal Record Check (Vulnerable Sector) with no findings of guilt

-A minimum of 250 hours paid work or volunteer experience with youth ages 8-18.
+A minimum of 100 hours paid work or volunteer experience with youth ages 8-18.
 Babysitting hours are not acceptable.
-NOTE: All 250 hours of relevant work or volunteer experience must be received by Admissions before an interview will be scheduled.
 Reference form (this is a PDF and will open in a new window)

 Standard First Aid and CPR Level C from a recognized First Aid/CPR Provider